RWS/studio-api-docs/apiconcepts/filetypesupport/processing_placeholder_tags.md

 ```
 ***

-The offset in this example is 27, the length of the localizable piece of text (*Open dialog box*) is 15.
-The sub-segment object can therefore be created as shown below:
+The offset in this example is 27 and the length of the localizable text (*Open dialog box*) is 15.
+Create the sub-segment object as follows:

 # [C#](#tab/tabid-7)
 ```cs